Admin Policy Enforcement#

 can mutate any fields of a user request, including

-the task and the global skypilot config,
+the task and the skypilot config for that specific user request,

 giving admins a lot of flexibility to control user’s SkyPilot usage.